Alekuoshu/gantryjnilla-quickstart/README.md

 You will requiere to create the file <code>build_vars.php</code> (same folder as <code>build.php</code>) to store configuration vars requiered by the build.php script.

-After build the source do not <code>git add</code> the following resources:

-* <code>site/configuration.php</code>
-* <code>site/installation</code>

-These resources will be rejected on any pull resquest.
-We do like to keep a single database version (ours) and let the people collaborate on any other file.

 **Example: build_vars.php**
 <code>
 <?php